Create, update, and delete KS via API

 To delete the zip files, run the following:

-curl -s -X DELETE "https://genai-code-buddy-api.stackspot.com/v1/knowledge-sources/<KS slug>/objects?standalone=false" -H "Authorization: Bearer $JWT"
+curl -s -X DELETE "https://data-integration-api.stackspot.com/v1/knowledge-sources/<KS slug>/objects?standalone=false" -H "Authorization: Bearer $JWT"